Parth12-1/Local-Socket-Ebay/README.md

 ## PurchaseHist.java
-The PurchaseHist.java class implements serializable, it is the class that holds the info of the customers purchases.
+The PurchaseHist.java class implements serializable, it is the class that holds the info on the customer's purchases.

-It is a class that holds the info of the customers ID, the sellers ID, the stores ID, the products ID , the quantity bought, and the price of each.
+It is a class that holds the info of the customer's ID, the seller's ID, the store's ID, the product's ID, the quantity bought, and the price of each.

 ## Seller.java
 The Seller class implements serializable.

-It holds the sellers ID, and an arraylist of the users Stores (the users Stores holds all the information of the sales and products).
+It holds the seller's ID and an ArrayList of the user's Stores (the user's Stores holds all the information on the sales and products).

 ## Stores.java